adufr/arthurdufour.dev/content/projects/gitify.md

 thumbnail: "/projects/gitify/logo.png"
 status: "Active"
 author: false

+title: "Enhancing Gitify – A Contribution to Open Source"
 screenshots:
  - '/projects/gitify/gitify.webp'
  - '/projects/gitify/settings.webp'
 ---

-## Enhancing Gitify – A Contribution to Open Source

 As a fullstack developer, I'm always on the lookout for tools that can simplify my workflow.
 One such tool that has become indispensable to me is [Gitify](https://gitify.io/).